JFoster108/Project-3-Gamerverse-A-Social-Platform-for-Gamers/README.md

 ## Support and Feedback
 For support, questions, or feedback, please:
 - Create an issue in the GitHub repository
-- Contact the development team at support@gamerverse.example.com
+- Contact the development team at mwelc64@yahoo.com
-- Join our Discord community at https://discord.gg/gamerverse

 ## Roadmap
 Upcoming features planned for Gamerverse:
 - **Friends System**: Add friends and see their activity